unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

 ---
 # .NET MAUI Embedding

-With .NET MAUI Embedding 3rd party control libraries for .NET MAUI can bed used within an Uno Platform application.
+With .NET MAUI Embedding 3rd party control libraries for .NET MAUI can be used within an Uno Platform application.

 ## Overview